Yusuf420-oss/eco_genomics_2025/population_genomics/Popgen_note.md

 The results showed high quality sequence, with most Q-scores being >>20, and low amount of the adapted contamination, which we trimmed out.
 We also trimmed out the leading 12 bp to get rid of barcoded indices.

-leaned reads are now ready to proceed to the next step in our pipeline: mapping to the reference genome!
+Cleaned reads are now ready to proceed to the next step in our pipeline: mapping to the reference genome!

 ### 09/16/2025: Mapping Reads to the Reference Genome